 6. Avoid Florida during Spring Break (all of March) and Christmas time

 Florida is a popular Spring Break destination, therefore the prices increase.

 Think about visiting during the Winter or Fall months if you can.
-The weather is great in the winter in Florida, but fall you may still experience hurricane season.
+The weather is great in the winter in Florida, but in late Fall you may still experience hurricane season.

-During Spring, Florida is filled by tourists like families on vacation and students on their school break.
+During Spring, Florida is filled with tourists like families on vacation and students on their school break.
 The same goes for Christmas.